chezearth-personal/hunger-ninjas.github.io/README.md

 # hunger-ninjas.github.io

-This is a site displaying results drawn from running simmulations on a model, showing the possible effects of the draught taking place in South Africa
+This is a site displaying results drawn from running simmulations in a model, during the Hackasotry hackathon which shows the possible effects of the draught taking place in South Africa.

+Information may not be accurate.